VISA ONLINE APPLICATION SYSTEM

 For summer programme applicants:

-Please inform Admissions Office via email directly upon confirming to accept multiple programmes.
+Please inform Admissions Office immediately upon confirming acceptance of multiple programmes.

 + Q14 : How can I apply for dependent visa?

 Admissions Office will not process and sponsor dependent visa application.
-Applicant may arrange visa(s) for his/her accompanying dependant(s) separately.
+Applicant may arrange visa(s) for his/her accompanying dependant(s) separately upon his / her own student visa is approved.
 For details, please refer to the Application for Residence as Dependants and Guidebook on ImmD website.